Freakwill/pyrimidine/docs/source/API Reference.md

 ## Individuals

-The class Individuals are inherited from `BaseIndividual`.
+The individual classes are inherited from `BaseIndividual`.